 The @asm_pio decorator is used to let the MicroPython compiler recognise the function that follows as written in PIO assembly.
 We can also use the decorator to define the initial state of the pin.
 In this case, it’s set to low.

 Each state machine is defined with a StateMachine() object, which is initialised with a number of inputs.
-In this case, we have only defined the
+In this case, we only defined the

 - state machine number,